Best 100W USB-C Chargers for Laptops & Travel

 Final Verdict

-For most users with high-performance laptops, the Anker 747 (150W) offers the best combination of power, port flexibility, and build quality.
+For most users with high-performance laptops, the Anker Prime 100W offers the best combination of genuine 100W output, three-port flexibility, and premium build quality with active thermal monitoring.
 If you're budget-conscious and need solid 100W performance, the UGREEN Nexode 100W delivers excellent value.
-For users with 13-14 inch laptops or those prioritizing ultra-compact travel gear, the Baseus 65W provides sufficient power at an attractive price point.
+For users with 13-14 inch laptops or those prioritizing ultra-compact travel gear, the Anker Nano 65W provides sufficient power at an attractive price point.

 Remember to pair your charger with a quality 100W USB-C cable for optimal charging performance.
 For more information on USB-C charging technology, read our complete guide to USB-C charging accessories.